-Any minor incident at the venue not only may affect law and order situation but also may affect peace in the city creating serious law Local Police, therefore, and order problems. will have to be extra vigilant.
-The possibility agent provocation or subversive of some elements attempting to disturbance/sabotage by merging with the crowds would also need to be kept in mind.
-It should also be noted that as per reliable inputs, large congregations continue to remain the top targets of terrorists."
+Any minor incident at the venue not only may affect law and order situation but also may affect peace in the city creating serious law and order problems.
+Local Police, therefore, will have to be extra vigilant.
+The possibility of some agent provocation or subversive elements attempting to cause disturbance/sabotage by merging with the crowds would also need to be kept in mind.
+It should also be noted that as per reliable inputs, large congregations continue to remain the top targets of terrorists." Α